Daily High to Daily Low: Is It Safe to Buy R. R. Donnelley & Sons Company (RRD)?

 The Benchmark Company gave a rating of “Buy” to RRD, setting the target price at $21 in the report published on November 25th of the previous year.

-Volatility was left at 6.63%, however, over the last 30 days, the volatility rate increased by 4.62%, as shares sank -2.21% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -9.52% lower at present.
+Volatility was left at 7.40%, however, over the last 30 days, the volatility rate increased by 9.17%, as shares surge +22.22% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +23.08% upper at present.

-During the last 5 trading sessions, RRD fell by -3.62%, which changed the moving average for the period of 200-days by -43.64% in comparison to the 20-day moving average, which settled at $1.4345.
-In addition, R. R. Donnelley & Sons Company saw -66.33% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, RRD rose by +32.33%, which changed the moving average for the period of 200-days by -3.83% in comparison to the 20-day moving average, which settled at $1.4830.
+In addition, R. R. Donnelley & Sons Company saw -55.44% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading